Elering/estfeed-datahub-docs/eng/04-customer-eic.md

 #### Additional rules

 - If the data requester does not have the corresponding right, the customer search service only returns the customer’s EIC.
-- Only service provider can be searched by name.
+- Only legal persons and organizations can be searched by name.
+Physical persons cannot be searched by name.

 ### Find Estonian Business Registry representations of Customer